 I believe that Jesus also will be anointed as King and the Holy One, once He returns again and sits on His throne in Jerusalem, just as David was anointed as king over Judah (2 Samuel 2:4) and over Israel (5:3), and Solomon was anointed king over Israel (1 Kings 1:39).
 Jesus will be the Anointed One (Psalm 2:2) who will be installed as King on His holy hill in Jerusalem (2:6).
 Furthermore, presumably, the Millennial Temple (Holy Place), once it has been constructed, will be anointed as well.
 These are future anointings.

 As far as I can see, those are the only two of the six points in the list above that, conceivably, could have had to do with Jesus' first coming.
-Yet it can be argued quite effectively, I believe, that they very likely will be associated with His second coming instead.
+Yet I believe it can be argued, quite effectively, that they very likely will be associated with His second coming as well.
 Moreover, not until Jesus returns back to earth again—which I am convinced will take place when the seventy weeks of years are completed—will all transgression be finished, all of Israel's sin be put to an end, everlasting righteousness begin, and all vision and prophecy be sealed up for the nation of Israel.

 Now, here are two critical verses, taken from both the KJV and the NIV: